Apple Watch Series 11 Review: Hypertension Alerts, 24-Hour Battery, S10 Chip

 • Series 9: Apple’s first Watch with a Neural Engine-powered S9 SiP, double-tap gesture support, and brighter displays.

-Now, with the Series 11, Apple has fine-tuned the formula even further.
+Now, with the Series 11, Apple has fine-tuned the formula even further — adding hypertension notifications, a new sleep score, and 5G connectivity.1

 Design and Build Quality